j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 If omitted, the command analyses all field types, regardless if it is a calculated fields or not.
 If a field is calculated (a formula field), the type shows "formula (return value)".

+# flags.check-defaults.summary

+Checks if values differ from defaults.

+# flags.check-defaults.description

+Performs an additional check for all fields that have a default value configured.
+If the field has a default value configered, the analysis only counts a field as populated, if the value is different from the default.
+The analysis algorithm for fields without a default value does not change.

+The default values of record types are not analysed.

 # examples

 - Analyse all fields for Account and MyCustomObject__c object